 Zoroastrian iconography at Persepolis

 International assessments of Western philosophy differ enormously.
 That is surely an understatement.
 Diligent readers know that my own perspective is intercultural.
-I have paid deference to philosophy (linking to anthropography in my case) in a broader context than is often found.
-For instance, on my websites I have incorporated some detailed reference to Zoroastrianism, Islamic Sufism, and Islamic philosophy.
+I have paid deference to philosophy (equivalent to anthropography in my case) in a broader context than is often found.
+For instance, on my websites I have incorporated some detailed reference to Zoroastrianism, Islamic Sufism, Islamic philosophy, and Hinduism.
 Those subjects are not popular with many Western readers.
-However, when the focus turns to modern Western philosophy, there are some international reactions to the European dimensions of that subject.
+When the focus turns to modern Western philosophy, there are some international reactions to the European dimensions of that subject.

 My own endeavour to escape the confines of any Eurocentric landscape was formulated in my early work Meaning in Anthropos (1991), composed in 1984.
 This presentation of citizen anthropography attempted a more global axis than is customarily found in academic philosophy.